Anilkishore07/meygam.github.io/_posts/2014-09-11-provisioning-an-apache-server-with-dockers-and-vagrant.md

 Line#5: Starts Apache and tails the apache logs.
 This will be the default command that will run when a new container is created from this docker image.
 Tailing the log helps to have a foreground process, and it is required if this container has to be run in background.

 ###Vagrant File
-To build docker image from this file we need a mahcine with docker installed.
+To build docker image from this file we need a computer with docker installed.
 To make life easier, we will use Vagrant to build and run this container.
 If you are new to vagrant, go to this link get started - http://docs.vagrantup.com/v2/getting-started/index.html

 Here is the vagrant file to build an image from docker file, run the docker and forward the port 80 from vm to host on port 18080.

+{% highlight ruby linenos %}
 	VAGRANTFILE_API_VERSION = "2"

 	Vagrant.configure(VAGRANTFILE_API_VERSION) do |config|